Everyone says Sober is Better, but how…?

 When we first quit drinking, there is a decrease in quality of life, happiness, self-esteem, and recovery capital (the internal and external resources we can use stay stay sober) and an increase in psychological distress.

-If you look at this graph, this trend continues until ~9 months sober and then things begin to improve.
+If you look at this graph, there is an initial bump of momentum around 4 months, and then this trend continues until ~9 months sober and then things begin to improve long term.

 Please note: not everyone stays sober right away either, so this gives us time to figure it out together.